kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 `Pod.Status.ContainerStatuses[i].Resources` field, this new field explains why.

 This field can be set to one of the following values:
-* Proposed - the proposed resize (in Spec...Resources) has not been accepted or rejected yet.
+* `Proposed` - the proposed resize (in Spec...Resources) has not been accepted or rejected yet. `resources != allocatedResources`
-* InProgress - the proposed resize has been accepted and is being actuated.
+* `InProgress` - the proposed resize has been accepted and is being actuated.
+A new resize request will reset the status to `Proposed`.
+  `resources == allocatedResources && allocatedResources != status.resources`
-* Deferred - the proposed resize is feasible in theory (it fits on this node) but is not possible right now; it will be re-evaluated.
+* `Deferred` - the proposed resize is feasible in theory (it fits on this node) but is not possible right now; it will be re-evaluated.
+  `resources != allocatedResources`
-* Infeasible - the proposed resize is not feasible and is rejected; it will not be re-evaluated.
+* `Infeasible` - the proposed resize is not feasible and is rejected; it will not be re-evaluated.
+  `resources != allocatedResources`
 * (no value) - there is no proposed resize

-Any time the apiserver observes a proposed resize (a modification of a `Spec...Resources` field), it will automatically set this field to "Proposed".
+Any time the apiserver observes a proposed resize (a modification of a `Spec...Resources` field), it will automatically set this field to `Proposed`.

-To make this field future-safe, consumers should assume that any unknown value means the same as "Deferred".
+To make this field future-safe, consumers should assume that any unknown value means the same as `Deferred`.

 #### CRI Changes